paradigmxyz/mesc/docs/src/libraries.md

 # MESC Libraries

-MESC aims to have an implementation for every common langauge in the cryptocurrency ecosystem.
+MESC aims to have an implementation for every common language in the cryptocurrency ecosystem.

 Implementations currently exist for:
 - [CLI](./cli.md)